 Welcome to my review of the new FreeStyle Libre continuous glucose monitor.
 This page and those to follow will be my original reactions of using the Libre to mange my insulin dependent Type 2 diabetes.

 I have officially joined the world of being a cyborg.
 Part man, part machine, part, totally cool!
 Noting as crazy as Steve Austin and the Million Dollar Man, however its a start.
-Today, I welcomed FreeStyle Libre into my world to help manage my diabetes control, and to the words of my nine year old, “Good luck, I hope it doesn’t bother your body” and a big hug for moral support.
+Today, I welcomed FreeStyle Libre; which is now available in Canada; to help manage my diabetes control, and to the words of my nine year old, “Good luck, I hope it doesn’t bother your body” and a big hug for moral support.

 What is FreeStyle Libre?